harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```
 scale-free topology fit index values seem to peak and then decline.
 WGCNA tutorial recommends getting as close to 0.9 as possible,
-but 16 has a value of x and is the highest reached before declining.
+but 15 has a value of 0.8340 and is the highest reached before declining.
 ```

 Build the coexpression network